elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 ## Who Is This Book For?

-This book is written for web developers who already have _some_ existing experience with web programming.
+This book is written for developers who already have _some_ existing experience with web programming.
 The goal is for the book to be a practical introduction to building a project with functional web programming languages like Elixir and Elm.

 We won't assume any prior experience with Elixir and Elm, and consider it more likely that you've worked with languages like Ruby and JavaScript.
 But **keep